What are TCS Foods?

 What is the best way to dispose of TCS and PHF foods?

-Throw out leftover food immediately into a sealed container if it has been left out at an unsafe temperature or if it smells, looks, or tastes bad.
+If leftover food has been left out at an unsafe temperature or smells, looks, or tastes bad, throw it out immediately into a sealed container.

 How often should I check temperatures in my refrigerator and freezer?

-It is recommended that manufacturers and restaurants check the temperatures in their refrigerator and freezer at least twice a day with an accurate thermometer.
+It is recommended that manufacturers and restaurants check the temperatures in their refrigerators and freezers with an accurate thermometer at least twice a day.